 Expected learning outcomes

-90 ECTS credits including courses in genetics 15 ECTS credits, molecular genetics 15 ECTS credits, as well as immunology or plant cell and molecular biology 15 ECTS credits.
+90 ECTS credits including the course Functional Genomics Theory 7,5 ECTS credits.
 Swedish for basic eligibility for higher education programmes and English B/6.
 Requirements for Swedish only apply if the course is held in Swedish.

 Form of instruction

-A student who has taken two examinations in a course, or part of a course, has the right to have another examiner appointed unless there are specific reasons against it (6 ch.
-22, § HF).
+A student who has taken two examinations in a course, or part of a course, has the right to have another examiner.
 Requests for new-examiners should be addressed to the head of the Department of Plant Physiology.

 In the event that the curriculum expires or major changes are made, a student is assured at least three examination opportunities (including the regular examination) based on the syllabus at taken by the student over a period of a maximum of two years from the date of the syllabus change.